Eraineng/era_expenses_tracker/README.md

    git push
    ```

+## Run app in android emulator
+1. Open android studio
+2. Click on "More Actions"
+3. Click on Virtual Device Manager
+4. Click Play button on any target android virtual device
+5. In VSCode's terminal locate to project folder
+6. Insert command "flutter run" and press Enter

 ## View Changes
 If you're changing initial data, adding a new expense logic to _addExpense, or modifying anything in main.dart (like theme colors), do a Hot Restart (the circular arrow in VS Code debug toolbar, or R in the terminal).

+in short
+r for refresh
+R for reload

 ## Usage